 Yes, it’s an excellent organic fertilizer.
 However, it’s not balanced.
 It exclusively provides high nitrogen levels, which can hamper fruiting and flowering.
 It’s also a slow-release fertilizer, which is not a quick fix if you want to see growth in a few weeks.
 However, if you want a consistent, steady supply of nitrogen, your plants will love it.

-Blood meal is an extremely affordable and organic source of essential nutrients.
+Blood meal is an extremely affordable and organic source of essential nutrients that promotes healthier soil.
 You only need a little at a time, so whatever amount you buy will probably last you for a long time.
 You can buy pounds of blood meal for as little as $10-15, and it’ll last for a long time.

 Is It Safe to Use This Animal Product?

 As long as the blood is derived from healthy animals, blood meal is mostly safe.
 Try not to use fertilizer companies that source from places suspected of poor animal welfare or lax food processing laws.
-There could be pathogens in the blood meal that may seep into the soil, so make sure you’re only using high-quality blood meal (see our recommendations).
+There could be pathogens in the meal that may seep into the soil, so make sure you’re only using blood meal that’s high-quality and organic (see our recommendations).

 What Are Some Substitutes For Blood Meal?